Four players who could be an X factor at the NCAA men's Frozen Four

 Aaron Huglen, Gophers

 The sophomore third-line center ranks 13th on the team in scoring with 15 points on seven goals and eight assists, but don't discount his value to the Gophers.
-He's shown a knack for coming up big in NCAA tournament play, with the assist on Ben Meyers' overtime winner against Massachusetts, a goal in the 2022 regional final win over Western Michigan and the tying goal against Canisius at the Fargo Regional this year.
+He's shown a knack for coming up big in NCAA tournament play, with the assist on Ben Meyers' overtime winner against Massachusetts in the 2022 regional semifinals and a goal in the regional final win over Western Michigan and the tying goal against Canisius at the Fargo Regional this year.

 Wilmer Skoog, Boston University

-The senior center from Tyreso, Sweden, is tied for third on the team with 31 points on 16 goals and 15 assists, and is on a hot streak in the playoffs.
-Skoog scored two goals in a Hockey East semifinal win over Vermont and added a goal in the Manchester Regional wins over Western Michigan and Cornell.
+The senior center from Tyresö, Sweden, is tied for third on the team with 31 points on 16 goals and 15 assists, and is on a hot streak in the playoffs.
+Skoog scored two goals in a Hockey East quarterfinal win over Vermont and added a goal in each of the Manchester Regional wins over Western Michigan and Cornell.
 His four game-winning goals are the second most for the Terriers.

 Skyler Brind'Amour, Quinnipiac